Bolton and Preston Railway: Stations

 Lostock Lane and Lostock Junction (opening): Lostock Lane first appears in Bradshaw in November 1846: Lancashire and Yorkshire Railway (L&YR) distance diagram of 1851 shows it well west of junction, on way to Horwich; in September 1852 Bradshaw it was replaced by Lostock Junction, timing same, suggesting perhaps just renaming, but diagram evidence makes it clear that was different site.
-In February 1856 Lostock Lane returned to Bradshaw but had been included in co n of alterations(quoting the Manchester Courier), Lostock Junction still present.
+In February 1856 Lostock Lane returned to Bradshaw but had been included in co n of alterations (quoting the Manchester Courier), Lostock Junction still present.
 Lostock Lane closed on 1 June 1879. and Lostock Junction on 7 November 1966.
-An attempt to reopen it was declined on 6 February 1897.
 A new Lostock (or Lostock Parkway in first timetable) opened 16 May 1988 on the site of the former Lostock Junction.